zugravel-teodor/Shell-Environment/README.md

 ---

 ## How to Use: ❓
+1. Open your terminal and run: `python3 /path/to/setup.py`
-1. To open SENV every time you boot, add the following line to your .bashrc or .zshrc: ```python3 /path/to/senv.py```
+2. To open SENV every time you boot, add the following line to your .bashrc or .zshrc: ```python3 /path/to/senv.py```
-2. To add an alias type: `alias package='python3 /path/to/senv.py'` in your  .bashrc or .zshrc
+3. To add an alias type: `alias package='python3 /path/to/senv.py'` in your  .bashrc or .zshrc

 ---